Bye Bye Birdie: 2004 Encores! concert

-2008 Kennedy Center production
+Kennedy Center productions

 An abridged version of Bye Bye Birdie was presented at the Kennedy Center in Washington, DC, October 2–5, 2008, as part of its Broadway: Three Generations production.
 Laura Osnes played Kim and Leslie Kritzer played Rosie.

+From June 7–15, 2024, a new production was produced at the Kennedy Center, directed by Marc Bruni, and starring Christian Borle as Albert, Krysta Rodriguez as Rosie, Ephraim Sykes as Conrad, and Richard Kind as Harry MacAfee.

 2009 Broadway revival

 The Roundabout Theatre Company's limited-run Broadway revival began previews at Henry Miller's Theatre on September 10, 2009, opened to unanimously negative reviews on October 15, and was scheduled to close January 10, 2010 before it was extended until April 25.
-Due to poor advance sales after the departures of lead actors John Stamos and Gina Gershon's contracts, the closing date was moved up by three months to January 24.
+Due to poor advance sales after the departures of John Stamos and Gina Gershon's contracts, the closing date was moved up by three months to January 24.
 Robert Longbottom was the director-choreographer, with Stamos and Gershon starring as Albert and Rosie, Bill Irwin as Harry MacAfee, Jayne Houdyshell as Mrs. Mae Peterson, Nolan Gerard Funk as Conrad, Allie Trimm as Kim MacAfee and Matt Doyle as Hugo Peabody.

 Although Longbottom spoke extensively about how the show was being revised and refined for the revival, there were no interpolations from the film or TV adaptations of the show barring the title tune written for the film, which was used as a finale.